rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 In :numref:`bachetHeatmap` we may observe that the *ba3.bachetRanking* is positively correlated to six out of seven performance criteria with a mean correlation of +0.213 and a positive ranking fairness (+0.06).
 With four out of seven performance grades in the highest quintile [80% - 100%], action *a2* is convincingly first-ranked.
 Similarly, action *a1*, with only one performance in the fourth quintile [60%-80%] shows the weakest performances and is last-ranked.
 It is worthwhile noticing that action *a9* is actually ranked before actions *a6* and *a8* despite an apparent lesser performance profile.
 This is due to both the considerable negative performance differences (-85.89 and -87.20) observed on criterion *g2* triggering in fact a polarised outranking situation in favour of action *a9*.

-When comparing now the ranking results obtained from *single*, *best-qualified* and *randomized=100* *Bachet* rule settings with the corresponding *Copeland* rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 and involving 13 performance criteria, we may observe the following correlation statistics.
+When comparing now the ranking results obtained from *single*, *best-qualified* and *randomized=500* *Bachet* rule settings with the corresponding *Copeland* rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 and involving 13 performance criteria, we may observe the following correlation statistics.

      ==================  ==================  ==================  ==================
        Bachet ranking rule                                          Copeland
      ----------------------------------------------------------  ------------------
-       single              best qualified     randomized = 100      ranking rule
+       single              best qualified     randomized = 500      ranking rule
      ==================  ==================  ==================  ==================
-      Min.   : +0.1972    Min.   : +0.3485    Min.   : +0.5634    Min.   : +0.5442
+      Min.   : +0.1972    Min.   : +0.3485    Min.   : +0.5708    Min.   : +0.5442
-      1st Qu.: +0.6089    1st Qu.: +0.6678    1st Qu.: +0.7812    1st Qu.: +0.7887
+      1st Qu.: +0.6089    1st Qu.: +0.6678    1st Qu.: +0.8003    1st Qu.: +0.7887
-      Median : +0.6854    Median : +0.7282    Median : +0.8240    Median : +0.8318
+      Median : +0.6854    Median : +0.7282    Median : +0.8418    Median : +0.8318
-      Mean   : +0.6732    Mean   : +0.7190    Mean   : +0.8172    Mean   : +0.8219
+      Mean   : +0.6732    Mean   : +0.7190    Mean   : +0.8344    Mean   : +0.8219
-      3rd Qu.: +0.7473    3rd Qu.: +0.7822    3rd Qu.: +0.8589    3rd Qu.: +0.8646
+      3rd Qu.: +0.7473    3rd Qu.: +0.7822    3rd Qu.: +0.8732    3rd Qu.: +0.8646
-      Max.   : +0.9047    Max.   : +0.9047    Max.   : +0.9460    Max.   : +0.9541
+      Max.   : +0.9047    Max.   : +0.9047    Max.   : +0.9557    Max.   : +0.9541
      ==================  ==================  ==================  ==================

-The statistical figures confirm the expected noticeable performance enhancement one obtains first with the *BestQualified=True* and secondly even more with the *randomized=100* settings of the *Bachet* ranking rule.
-The latter setting renders in fact ranking results of a correlation quality very similar to the *Copeland* rule.
+The statistical figures confirm the expected noticeable performance enhancement one obtains first with the *BestQualified=True* and secondly even more with the *randomized=500* settings of the *Bachet* ranking rule.
+The latter setting renders in fact ranking results in less than 8 sec. of a correlation quality slightly better than the *Copeland* rule.
 Yet, computing ranking results just from the given ordering of the *self.actions* dictionary and its reversed ordering may render, with a first quartile correlation of +0.6678 and a median correlation of +0.7282, already satisfactory ranking results in most cases.
 It is finally remarkable that even the single actions ordering setting shows already, with a first quartile correlation of +0.6089 and a median correlation of +0.6854, quite acceptable results.

-Mind finally that the *Bachet* ranking rule, even of comparable complexity :math:`O(n^2)` as the *Copeland* and *NetFlows* rules, is not scalable to large performance tableaux with hundreds of performance records.
+Mind however that the *Bachet* ranking rule, even of comparable complexity :math:`O(n^2)` as the *Copeland* and *NetFlows* rules, is not scalable to large performance tableaux with hundreds of performance records.
 The integer value range of *Bachet* numbers gets indeed quickly huge with the order of the given outranking digraph.
 The :py:class:`~linearOrders.PolarisedBachetRanking` constructor provides therefore an *orderLimit* parameter set by default to 50, which allows to represent integer values in the huge range +- 358948993845926294385124.

 .. code-block:: pycon